gregwhitaker/springboot-rsocketjwt-example/README.md

 This example consists of an RSocket service, `hello-service`, that returns hello messages based upon the method called and the supplied JWT token from the `hello-client` application.

+The example assumes that you have already retrieved valid JWT tokens from your choice of Authorization Server.
+To mimic this, a `token-generator` project has been included to get valid tokens for use with this demo.

 ## Building the Example
 Run the following command to build the example: